Skip to content

 Our goal is to integrate this focus on artistic performance in contexts of environmental debate and conflict into the environmental humanities, through research, curriculum design, and public education.
 And we seek to generate strategies for incorporating a more diverse range of human populations—and their knowledges and practices—into global conversations and activities focused on meeting the challenges of a warming planet.

-DERT’s milestones to date are the 2017 symposium that launched our project, “Performing Diverse Environmentalisms: Expressive Culture at the Crux of Ecological Change,” and the 2021 edited book that signals an initial articulation of our project’s horizons, Performing Environmentalisms: Expressive Culture and Ecological Change (University of Illinois Press).
-We are primed to carry forward with this campaign to explore the role of expressive culture grounded in traditional ecologies, and welcome the participation of fellow travelers who share our concerns and who can enrich and expand the conversation.
+We are primed to carry forward with this campaign to explore the role of expressive culture grounded in traditional ecologies, and we welcome the participation of fellow travelers who share our concerns and who can enrich and expand the conversation.